 Congratulations on making the exciting decision to bring a puppy or dog into your home.
-Whether your new addition will be your first dog or another in a long line of family pets and whether you’re looking for a new purebred puppy or an older rescue dog, we’re here to guide you along the process of picking the best dog for your individual personality and lifestyle.
+Whether your new addition will be your first dog or another in a long line of family pets, we’re here to guide you along the process of picking the best dog for your individual personality and lifestyle.

 Here are just a few questions to ask yourself when determining which dog is the best fit for your lifestyle.
 Keep in mind that a prospective breeder may ask you these questions when deciding if your home is right for one of their puppies, so it may be helpful to jot your answers down.

 - Are you an active person or more laid-back?
-(See the best dogs for active people here.)
+(These are some of the best dogs for active people.)

 - Do you have children or plan to have children?
-(See the best dogs for kids here.)
+(These are some of the best dogs for kids.)

 - Do you have the income to pay for vet visits (unexpected ones in addition to regular examinations and shots), pet insurance (if you choose to buy it), dog food, supplies, and more?